 Vacationing on Maui is a dream destination for most who travel here.
 And for good reason as there are many things to do in Maui!
 You will spend your days hiking to hidden waterfalls, snorkeling with the fish, sampling local cuisine and getting rid of those pesky tan lines.

 Whatever it is that tantalizes your senses, Maui has something to offer everyone.
 Having lived on Maui for 10 years I put together a list of the top things to do in Maui.
-Get ready to buy your ticket and start planning your Maui vacation!
+Get ready to buy your ticket, begin packing and start planning your Maui vacation!

 Top Things to do in Maui